-In addition to the pastoral conflicts described in survey results in the DRC, Nigeria, and South Sudan, our WRO partners at Agar Ethiopia also shared with us the intercommunal tension that arises when people who are displaced migrate towards hospitable rural areas that have available harvest land.
+In addition to the pastoral conflicts described in survey results in the DRC, Nigeria, and South Sudan, our WRO partners also shared with us the intercommunal tension that arises when people who are displaced migrate towards hospitable rural areas that have available harvest land.
 This migration and tension between migrants and their host communities compounds insecurity and environmental damage from ongoing armed conflict by sparking conflict among local residents that farm these lands.

-Local conflict rises and environmental destruction and degradation is exacerbated as a byproduct of displacement or tactic of conflict communities, especially for women
+Local conflict rises and environmental destruction and degradation is exacerbated as a byproduct of displacement or tactic of conflict